PonderV2: Pave the Way for 3D Foundation Model with A Universal Pre-training Paradigm: Introduction

 Previous pre-training methods for obtaining effective 3D representation can be roughly categorized into two groups: contrast-based~\cite{xie2020pointcontrast, hou2021exploring, jiang2021guided, huang2021spatio, chen20224dconstrast, rao2021randomrooms, zhang_depth_contrast} and masked autoencoding-based (or completion-based)~\cite{wang2021occo, yu2022pointbert, yan2022implicit, pang2022masked, liu2022maskpoint, zhang2022pointm2ae, min2022voxelmae}.
-Contrast-based methods are designed to maintain invariant representation under different transformations.
-To achieve this, informative samples are required.
-In the 2D image domain, the above challenge is addressed by (1) introducing efficient positive/negative sampling methods, (2) using a large batch size and storing representative samples, and (3) applying various data augmentation policies.
-Inspired by these works, many works~\cite{xie2020pointcontrast, hou2021exploring, jiang2021guided, huang2021spatio, chen20224dconstrast, rao2021randomrooms, zhang_depth_contrast} are proposed to learn geometry-invariant features on 3D point cloud.
+Contrast-based methods are designed to maintain invariant representation under different transformations, which requires informative samples during training.
+In the 2D domain, it is addressed by (1) introducing efficient positive/negative sampling methods, (2) using a large batch size and storing representative samples, and (3) applying various data augmentation policies.
+Inspired by these works, many works~\cite{xie2020pointcontrast, hou2021exploring, jiang2021guided, huang2021spatio, chen20224dconstrast, rao2021randomrooms, zhang_depth_contrast} are proposed to learn geometry-invariant features on 3D point clouds.

 Methods using masked autoencoding are another line of research for 3D representation learning, which utilizes a pre-training task of reconstructing the masked point cloud based on partial observations.
-By maintaining a high masking ratio, such a simple task encourages the model to learn a holistic understanding of the input beyond low-level statistics.
-Although the masked autoencoders have been successfully applied in 2D images~\cite{he2022masked} and videos~\cite{fei2022videomae, tong2022videomae}, it remains challenging and still in exploration due to the inherent irregularity and sparsity of the point cloud data.
+By maintaining a high masking ratio, this simple task encourages the model to learn a holistic understanding of the input beyond low-level statistics.
+Although masked autoencoders have been successfully applied in 2D images~\cite{he2022masked} and videos~\cite{fei2022videomae, tong2022videomae}, their application to 3D scenes remains an open challenge \revisenew{due to the irregularity and low-density format} of point cloud.

+Different from the methods above, we propose \textbf{po}int cloud pre-training via neural re\textbf{nder}ing (PonderV2), an extension of our preliminary work published at conference ICCV 2023~\cite{huang2023ponder}, as shown in \figref{fig:teaser_tasks}.
+Our motivation is that neural rendering can be leveraged to ensure point cloud features encapsulate rich geometry and appearance cues.
+Pre-training with rendering creates an effective implicit 3D representation.
+Our method accommodates a wide variety of supervision signals, making it versatile and robust.